erewok/tokamak/README.md

 ## Usage

-This library provides radix tree implementation and a basic router implementation for ASGI applications.

-You can build an `AsgiRouter` like this.
+This library provides a radix tree implementation and a basic `AsgiRouter` router implementation for low-level ASGI applications.
+You can use the `AsgiRouter` class as follows.

-First, with some imports and some fallback handlers:
+First, we start with some with some imports and some fallback handlers:

 ```python
 from hypercorn.config import Config